What is fatigue?

 Hormone therapy

+Some men on hormone therapy find that their fatigue gets better over time, while others find it gets worse.
 If you’re on long-term hormone therapy and are finding your fatigue difficult to deal with, you may be able to have a break from treatment if tests suggest the cancer isn’t growing.
 This is called intermittent hormone therapy.
-Your fatigue may improve while you’re not having treatment.
-But it can take several months to improve, and some men never notice any improvement.
+This may improve your fatigue, but it can take several months.
+And some men never notice any improvement.
+Depending on the type of hormone therapy you are on, it may be possible to switch to another hormone therapy.

 Chemotherapy

+Each course of chemotherapy is given as a number of sessions, each three weeks apart.
 During a course of chemotherapy, your energy levels may go up and down.
 Fatigue is usually worse during the week after each treatment session but then gradually improves.
 It is also common for fatigue to get worse, the more sessions you have.
+After finishing a course of chemotherapy, most men find their energy levels improve.
+But for some, fatigue can be long-lasting.

-HIFU and cryotherapy treatments can both cause fatigue but we don’t know how long it might last for.
+High-intensity focused ultrasound (HIFU) and cryotherapy treatments can both cause fatigue but we don’t know how long it might last for.
 This is because they are newer and less common than some of the other treatments for prostate cancer.

 How can I manage fatigue?

-Talk to your doctor or nurse
+Talk to your healthcare team

 It’s important to talk to your healthcare team if you think you have fatigue.
 They can help you understand what might be making your fatigue worse and help you find ways to manage your fatigue.
 They can also check for any other health problems that might be causing your fatigue or making it worse.